 The ADC converts an analog input voltage to a 10-bit digital value using successive approximation.
 The minimum value represents GND and the maximum value represents the reference voltage.
-The ADC voltage reference is selected by writing the REFS bits in the ADMUXB register.
+The ADC voltage reference is selected by writing the REFS bit.
+Alternatives are the V{CC} supply pin and the internal 1.1V voltage reference.

-The analog input channel is selected by writing to the MUX bits in ADMUXA.
+The analog input channel is selected by writing to the MUX bits.
 Any of the ADC input pins can be selected as single ended inputs to the ADC.